-Department of Mathematics, TU Dortmund University, Vogelpothsweg 87, 44221 Dortmund, Germany, christopher.strothmann@mathematik.tu-dortmund.de; karl.f.siburg@mathematik.tu-dortmund.de
+1Department of Mathematics, TU Dortmund University, Vogelpothsweg 87, 44221 Dortmund, Germany, ^achristopher.strothmann@mathematik.tu-dortmund.de, ^bkarl.f.siburg@mathematik.tu-dortmund.de

-Department of Mathematics, Ruhr-University Bochum, Universitätsstraße 150, 44780 Bochum, Germany, holger.dette@rub.de
+2Department of Mathematics, Ruhr-University Bochum, Universitätsstraße 150, 44780 Bochum, Germany, ^cholger.dette@rub.de

-Most of the popular dependence measures for two random variables X and Y (such as Pearson's and Spearman's correlation, Kendall's $\tau$ and Gini's $\gamma$ ) vanish whenever X and Y are independent.
+Most of the popular dependence measures for two random variables X and Y (such as Pearson's and Spearman's correlation, Kendall's τ and Gini's γ) vanish whenever X and Y are independent.
 However, neither does a vanishing dependence measure necessarily imply independence, nor does a measure equal to 1 imply that one variable is a measurable function of the other.
-Yet, both properties are natural desiderata for a convincing dependence measure.
+Yet, both properties are natural properties for a convincing dependence measure.

 In this paper, we present a general approach to transforming a given dependence measure into a new one which exactly characterizes independence as well as functional dependence.
 Our approach uses the concept of monotone rearrangements as introduced by Hardy and Littlewood and is applicable to a broad class of measures.
-In particular, we are able to define a rearranged Spearman's $\rho$ and a rearranged Kendall's $\tau$ which do attain the value 1 if, and only if, one variable is a measurable function of the other.
-We also present simple estimators for the rearranged dependence measures, prove their consistency and illustrate their finite sample properties by means of a simulation study.
+In particular, we are able to define a rearranged Spearman's ρ and a rearranged Kendall's τ which do attain the value 0 if and only if both variables are independent, and the value 1 if and only if one variable is a measurable function of the other.
+We also present simple estimators for the rearranged dependence measures, prove their consistency and illustrate their finite sample properties by means of a simulation study and a data example.